 Also create a new macro called EXECS with the three executable names hello, ciao, and hola.
 Then create a new rule with target all that will cause all three executables to be created by default.
 Your rule should use the EXECS macro.
 Also update your clean rule to use the EXECS macro rather than explicitly listing the executable(s).

+'''

-Q22. grep EXECS Makefile3; make -f Makefile3 clean; make -f Makefile3; ./ciao https://www.gnu.org/software/make/manual/html_node/Automatic-Variables.html
+Q22. grep EXECS Makefile3; make -f Makefile3 clean; make -f Makefile3; ./ciao

+'''

 More information about the make utility is available via its man pages.
 In particular, you should become familiar with the "automatic variables" available in make, described here: